Italy Country Commercial Guide

 The Italian healthcare procurement system is organized into 33 procurement centers and a National Procurement Agency.
 Most purchases are made by public tender and are open to both domestic and foreign companies.
 Announcements of tenders on public procurements are available on the website of the National Procurement Agency, CONSIP.
 It is unrealistic for a foreign firm to assume it can navigate the cumbersome bureaucratic procedure of public procurement without having a base in Italy or a strategic Italian partner.

-New EU regulations on medical devices went into effect on May 26, 2001, and regulations on in-vitro diagnostic (IVD) medical devices went into effect on May 26, 2022.
-However, a transitional period has been granted for IVD devices depending on product class until 2027.
-These regulations will replace three existing directives: Active Implantable Medical Device Directive (90/385/EEC), Medical Device Directive (93/42/EEC), and In-Vitro Diagnostic Medical Device Directive (98/79/EEC).
+EU regulations on medical devices (MDR) on in-vitro diagnostic medical devices went into effect on May 26, 2001, and May 26, 2022, respectively.
+Due to delays in approving notified bodies and managing the regulations, in March 2023 the MDR transition period was extended from May 2024 until the end of 2027 or the end of 2028, depending on the risk class of the device.
+These regulations replace three existing directives: Active Implantable Medical Device Directive (90/385/EEC), Medical Device Directive (93/42/EEC), and In-Vitro Diagnostic Medical Device Directive (98/79/EEC).

 Resources